desmosinc/policies/faqs.md

 A: We have data privacy agreements with many school districts across several states and are happy to work with your school to get an agreement in place.
 Please email us at [privacy@desmos.com](mailto:privacy@desmos.com) for more information.

-## Q. Is Desmos compliant with NY State Ed Law 2-D?
+## Q. Is Desmos compliant with NY State Education Law 2-D?

 A. Yes.
-Ed- Law 2-D is a New York state law designed to protect the personally identifiable information of students.
-We are happy to work with New York school districts to put Ed Law 2-D compliance documents, such as a data sharing agreements, into place.
-We reserve the right to request modifications to such compliance documents to clarify or reflect our internal compliance processes for certain requirements of Ed Law 2-D, such as the return and/or the deletion of student data.
+Education Law 2-D is a New York state law designed to protect the personally identifiable information of students.
+We are happy to work with New York school districts to put Education Law 2-D compliance documents, such as data sharing agreements, into place.
+We reserve the right to request modifications to such compliance documents to clarify or reflect our internal compliance processes for certain requirements of Education Law 2-D, such as the return and/or the deletion of student data.
 Please email us at [privacy@desmos.com](mailto:privacy@desmos.com) for more information.

 ## Q. How do you protect the privacy of student data you share with third parties?